Russ Schoene

 Schoene starred at the University of Tennessee at Chattanooga, where the 6-10 forward led the team to two straight Southern Conference championships (1981 and 1982) and an NCAA tournament appearance in 1982.
 As a senior, he averaged 13.6 points and 7 rebounds a game, and earned league tournament MVP honors.

 The Philadelphia 76ers selected Schoene in the second round of the 1982 NBA draft (45th pick overall).
-The 76ers traded him to the Indiana Pacers during his rookie campaign; he stayed in Indianapolis until the end of the 1983-84 season.
+He was traded along with a 1983 first-rounder (23rd overall–Mitchell Wiggins) and a 1984 second-rounder (29th overall–Stuart Gray) from the 76ers to the Indiana Pacers for Clemon Johnson and a 1984 third-rounder (48th overall–Georgia forward James Banks) during his rookie campaign on February 15, 1983.
+He stayed in Indianapolis until the end of the 1983–84 season.

-During the 1984–85 and 1985-86 seasons, Schoene played for Olimpia Simac Milano of the Italian league, where his teammates included former Los Angeles Lakers head coach Mike D'Antoni and former NBA All-Star Joe Barry Carroll.
+During the 1984–85 and 1985–86 seasons, Schoene played for Olimpia Simac Milano of the Italian league, where his teammates included former Los Angeles Lakers head coach Mike D'Antoni and former NBA All-Star Joe Barry Carroll.
 The team won the Korać Cup in 1985, and Schoene was named the Italian League MVP in 1986.

 On October 2, 1986, the Seattle SuperSonics acquired the rights to Schoene, along with guard Terence Stansbury and "future considerations," in return for guard John Long.
 Schoene made the Sonics squad, and spent the next three seasons with the team.
-As a designated off-the-bench shooter in Seattle, he earned the nickname "Catch and Shoot," firing a career-high 38.2% from three-point range in 1988-89.
+As a designated off-the-bench shooter in Seattle, he earned the nickname "Catch and Shoot," firing a career-high 38.2% from three-point range in 1988–89.
 He scored a career-high 20 points on three occasions.
 Arguably his best NBA game was on April 24, 1988, when he had 20 points, four rebounds, a steal, an assist, and no turnovers in 33 minutes against the Los Angeles Clippers.
 Schoene wore #40 as a Sonic.

-Following the 1988-89 season, he accepted a three-year, $2.4 million contract offer to play for Glaxo Verona in the Italian League.
+Following the 1988–89 season, he accepted a three-year, $2.4 million contract offer to play for Glaxo Verona in the Italian League.
 He played in Italy for five seasons, and led Glaxo Verona to win the Coppa Italia trophy in 1991.
 In 1993, the Sacramento Kings waived him prior to the start of the season.
 At the end of his professional career, he spent time with the Rapid City Thrillers of the Continental Basketball Association.

 His career NBA statistics include 1,491 points (5.1 ppg), 735 rebounds (2.5 rpg), and 175 assists (0.6 apg).